 Are you a student looking to present your research at a small meeting or workshop?
-Thursday, 28 February is the last day to apply for an SSA Global Travel Grant.
+Apply for an SSA Global Travel Grant.

 - Applicant must be an SSA Student member in good standing for at least six months prior to open application period.

 - Attendance at the meeting must be directly connected to the study or application of earthquake science or seismology.